 - or the 3rd day of January in any year when New Year’s Day falls on a Sunday

 - or the 4th day of January in any year when New Year’s Day falls on a Friday or Saturday.

 The hours the Intellectual Property Office of New Zealand is open for business are 8.30am – 5.00pm.

 Applications and documents for Patents, Trade Marks, or Designs that are submitted online on an open day will receive that day as a filing date if they are submitted no later than 11.59pm.

 Applications and documents submitted online on a day when the Office is closed will receive the date of the next open day as the official filing date regardless of the date of submission.

-If the deadline for filing an application or document falls on a day when the Office is closed, then the application or document will be filed on the next open day.
+If the deadline for filing an application or document falls on a day when the Office is closed, then the application or document will be filed on time if it is filed on the next open day.